Our office helps university departments and business units develop and evaluate international partnerships.

 Lehigh faculty and staff interested in proposing an international partnership should follow this process.

-1. To initiate a partnership, Lehigh University units, individual faculty or staff must first complete the New Partnership form in the Global Engagement Directory.
+1. To initiate a partnership, Lehigh University units, individual faculty, or staff should complete the New Partnership form (Lehigh login required) in the Global Engagement Directory or contact Stacy Burger, Director of Global Partnerships & Strategic Initiatives directly (Stb206@lehigh.edu)

-3. Agreements will be reviewed by the Faculty Committee on Global Affairs.
-The purpose of this step is to ensure that all the key questions have been answered, to check for duplication and to identify opportunities for collaboration and network building.
+6. Agreements will be reviewed by the Faculty Committee on Global Affairs.
+The purpose of this step is to ensure that all the key questions have been answered, to check for duplication, and to identify opportunities for additional collaboration and network building.

-4. Depending on the type of agreement, the relevant dean(s), department head and others impacted will the review the document.
+7. Depending on the type of agreement, Institutional Research, Study Abroad, the relevant dean(s), department head, the ECO, and others impacted will review the document and provide feedback.

-6. The Vice President/Vice Provost for International Affairs will make the final decision regarding the international agreement.
+9. The Vice President/Vice Provost for International Affairs, in consultation with the relevant deans or departments, will make the final decision regarding the international agreement.

-7. The director will make sure the document is signed and sent to the appropriate parties.
+10. The director will make sure the document is signed and sent to the appropriate parties at both institutions.

 Every agreement should have at least one designated Lehigh University contact.
 The designated contact(s) will be required to submit a brief annual report to the Vice President/Vice Provost for International Affairs summarizing activities completed under the terms of the international agreement.